 Dr. Namjoshi specializes in the care and support of children with intestinal failure on & off home parenteral nutrition (PN).
-Her research interests include long term outcomes for patients on home PN, iron in gastrointestinal diseases, renal and bone health in intestinal failure, clinical pathologic correlates in intestinal failure, quality of life & nutrition for patients with intestinal pseudoobstruction, and the assessment & treatment of congenital enteropathies.
+Her research interests include long term outcomes for patients on home PN, iron in gastrointestinal diseases, clinical pathologic correlates in intestinal failure, quality of life & nutrition for patients with intestinal pseudoobstruction, and the assessment & treatment of congenital enteropathies.

 - Congenital onset diarrhea and enteropathy (CODEs)

 Medical Director Intestinal Rehabilitation & Nutrition Support, Lucile Packard Children's Hospital (2020 - Present)

 Medical Director Children's Home Pharmacy, Lucile Packard Children's Hospital (2020 - Present)

 Associate Director of Health Policy, Office of Child Health Equity, Stanford University School of Medicine (2021 - Present)

 Alwin C. Rambar-James B.D.
 Mark nominee, Department of Pediatrics (2022)

 Learning Health System Registry Proposal Award Winner, LPCH (2022)